UniPiTechnology/evok/docs/configs/hw_definitions.md

     - Mode register address
 - modes
     - List of available modes
+    - Modes are available in the API under these names
     - Every mode must define following parameters:
         - value
             - Value in mode_reg